 He is the Alpha and the Omega, the Beginning and the End.
 Everything begins with Him, and everything ends with Him.

 All things were created through Him and for Him.
 And He is before all things, and in Him all things consist.
 And He is the head of the body, the church, who is the beginning, the firstborn from the dead, that in all things He may have the preeminence.

 — Colossians 1:16-18

-We see the river that was "In the Beginning" that ran through the garden from Eden, and the tree of life flourishing along its banks.
-We see that He is the one who is, the one who was, and He is the one who is to come.
+A river "In the Beginning" ran through the garden from Eden, and the tree of life flourished along its banks.
+Christ is the one who is, the one who was, and He is the one who is to come.
 And He wishes to dwell or tabernacle inside of us by His Holy Spirit.
-The pure and living water that comes down from heaven and flows directly from His throne.
+The pure and living water comes from heaven and flows directly from His throne.
 God takes man full circle from the garden to the new earth and new heaven to live forever in eternal joy with the one who loved him all along.

 When the water reaches its lowest point, it is not the end of the story or the process.
-The water is evaporated and illustrates for us the resurrection.
-Just as Jesus, the source from heaven, poured out his life (Spirit), descended and flowed down into the deepest darkest corners of this planet and the heart of man, he also was resurrected back to His heavenly home.
-Just like the droplets of water that rise in the sky and form a cloud later to dispense, the living water once again to the earth so is the picture of the Holy Spirit now being poured out upon all flesh.
+The water gets evaporated and illustrates for us the resurrection.
+Just as Jesus, the source from heaven, poured out his life (Spirit), descended, and flowed down into the deepest darkest corners of this planet and the human heart, he also was resurrected back to His heavenly home.
+Just as droplets of water rise into the sky and form a cloud, then dispense the risen water back to the earth, so is the picture of the Holy Spirit of the resurrected Christ now being poured out upon all flesh.

 So also is the resurrection of the dead.
 The body is sown in corruption, it is raised in incorruption.
 It is sown in dishonor, it is raised in glory.
 It is sown in weakness, it is raised in power.